pahyde/gophercises/urlshort/README.md

 ```

 But in order for this to work you will need to create functions like `parseYAML` and `buildMap` on your own.
 This should give you ample experience working with YAML data.

-## Bonus

-As a bonus exercises you can also...

-1. Update the [main/main.go](https://github.com/gophercises/urlshort/blob/master/main/main.go) source file to accept a YAML file as a flag and then load the YAML from a file rather than from a string.
-2. Build a JSONHandler that serves the same purpose, but reads from JSON data.
-3. Build a Handler that doesn't read from a map but instead reads from a database.
-Whether you use BoltDB, SQL, or something else is entirely up to you.